Tsunghao-C/Common-Course/Inception/PID 1 Issue in Container.md

 ### Is Bash the answer to the PID 1 in Container?

-1. Yes, if you init the container via `bash`, the bash will be the PID 1, and can `reap child processes` avoid zombie processes from filling up the kernel process resouce table.
+1. Not entirely.
+If you init the container via `bash`, the bash will be the PID 1, and can `reap child processes` avoid zombie processes from filling up the kernel process resouce table.
-#### Donside
+#### Downside
 1. Bash is poor at propagate signals.
 If it receives the signal `SIGTERM` from `Docker stop`, the application process will not shutdown.
 After 10 seconds, docker will send `SIGKILL` to bash and that's a problem!!!
 2. In order to handle signals, you need to add a script to **trap the signals** and pass it to the application for a clean exit.
 3. Example bash Script;